-Idaho Rules of Civil Procedure

-Rule 83.
-Appeals from Decisions of Magistrates Judges.
+Idaho Rule of Civil Procedure 83.
+Appeals from Decisions of Magistrates.

 - (a) Where an Appeal Must be Taken. - (1) Appeals Taken from Magistrate Court to the Supreme Court. - (A) As a Matter of Right.
 An appeal from the following final judgments, as defined in Rule 54(a), must be taken from the magistrate court to the Supreme Court: - (i) a final judgment that grants or denies a petition for termination of parental rights, or - (ii) a final judgment that grants or denies a petition for adoption. - (B) By Permission.
-When permission has been granted pursuant to Rule 12.1, Idaho Appellate Rules, an appeal from the following may be taken to the Supreme Court: - (i) a final judgment, as defined in Rule 802 of the Idaho Rules of Family Law Procedure, or an order made after final judgment, involving the custody of a minor, or - (ii) a final judgment in a Child Protective Act proceedingthose orders or decrees of the court in a Child Protective Act proceeding specified in section 16-1625, Idaho Code, or - (iii) those orders or decrees of the court in a Child Protective Act proceeding specified in section 16-1625, Idaho Codea final judgment, as defined in Rule 54(a) of the Idaho Rules of Civil Procedure, or an order made after final judgment, in a guardianship proceeding arising under Title 15, Chapter 5 of the Idaho Code. - (2) Appeals from the Magistrate Court to the District Court.
-An appeal from the following judgments or orders entered by the magistrate court must be taken to the district court: - (A) a final judgment in a civil action or a special proceeding commenced, or assigned to, the magistrate's division of the district court; - (B) any of the judgments or orders in an action in the magistrate's division which would be appealable from the district court to the Supreme Court under Rule 11, Idaho Appellate Rules;
+When permission has been granted pursuant to Rule 12.1, Idaho Appellate Rules, an appeal from the following may be taken to the Supreme Court: - (i) a final judgment, as defined in Rule 802 of the Idaho Rules of Family Law Procedure, or an order made after final judgment, involving the custody of a minor, or - (ii) a final judgment in a Child Protective Act proceeding, or - (iii) those orders or decrees of the court in a Child Protective Act proceeding specified in section 16-1625, Idaho Code. - (2) Appeals from the Magistrate Court to the District Court.
+An appeal from the following judgments or orders entered by the magistrate court must be taken to the district court: - (A) a final judgment in a civil action or a special proceeding commenced, or assigned to, the magistrate's division of the district court; - (B) any of the judgments or orders in an action in the magistrate's division which would be appealable from the district court to the Supreme Court under Rule 11, Idaho Appellate Rules; - (C) Domestic Violence Protection Orders issued pursuant to Idaho Code Section 39-6306; - (D) final judgments or entered upon current forms approved by the Idaho Supreme Court; - (E) interlocutory orders, if a permissive appeal has been granted by the district court, which must be processed in the same manner as provided by Rule 12 of the Idaho Appellate Rules 83.1 of the Idaho Rules of Civil Procedure; or - (F) any order, judgment or decree by a magistrate in a special proceeding for which an appeal is provided by statute.

-- (C) Domestic Violence Protection Orders issued pursuant to Idaho Code Section 39-6306: - (D) final judgments or orders entered upon current forms approved by the Idaho Supreme Court; - (E) interlocutory orders, if a permissive appeal has been granted by the district court, which must be processed in the same manner as provided by Rule 12 of the Idaho Appellate Rules 83.1 of the Idaho Rules of Civil Procedure; or - (F) any order, judgment or decree by a magistrate judge in a special proceeding for which an appeal is provided by statute. - (3) Appeals from Magistrate Court When it is Acting as District Court.
-Pursuant to Idaho Court Administrative Rule 6, Aan administrative district judge may petition the Supreme Court to assign a magistrate judge to hear an action that would otherwise be triedheard only by a district judge.
+(3) Appeals from Magistrate Court When it is Acting as District Court.
+Pursuant to Idaho Court Administrative Rule 6, Aan administrative district judge may petition the Supreme Court to assign a magistrate judge to hear an action that would otherwise be triedable only by a district judge.
 An appeal from the magistrate's decisionany final or interlocutory order or judgment entered by the magistrate judge in the assigned case must be taken to the Supreme Court, unless the original order of assignment states differently.
 An application for permission to appeal to the Supreme Court from an interlocutory order entered by the magistrate judge in the assigned case must be processed in the manner provided by Rule 12 of the Idaho Appellate Rules.